-Three days is just enough to fit in the major highlights of the Florence, but expect to be on the go!
+3 days in Florence is just enough to fit in the major highlights, but expect to be on the go!

 Visit Galleria dell’Accademia

 Book ahead and start early to beat the queues and crowds.
 You’ve likely seen a thousand pictures of the statue of David.
 Unlike some other ubiquitous pieces of art, David did not fail to impress.
 Every detail of muscle and sinew, carved into what was considered a flawed piece of marble, needs to be taken in to appreciate how incredible Michelangelo’s piece really is.
 Apart from his rough and unfinished looking Prisoners, there isn’t much else to see here, so taking your time and take in all in.

 See the Duomo